adityabharadwaj198/adityabharadwaj198.github.io/_notes/Quickselect.md

 **This is extremely rare if the pivot is randomized, it requires consistent bad luck in pivot selection.**

 So this tells you that average case time complexity of a quick select algorithm is O(N).
 Worst case is still O(N²) but it's likelyhood can be reduced a lot if you do randomised pivot selection.

+Neetcode has a really nice explanation for this question: https://youtu.be/XEmy13g1Qxc?si=vXaavNToztXoGrOh